 In 1977, a Seattle juvenile court judge was concerned that making drastic decisions with insufficient information conceived the idea of citizen volunteers speaking up for the best interests of abused and neglected children in the courtroom.
 That first CASA program has grown a network of more than 951 CASA and guardian ad litem programs that are recruiting, training and supporting volunteers in 49 states and the District of Columbia.

 In 1987, Judge Bradnor Riggs, presiding judge over Juvenile Court in Winnebago County met with the Junior League of Rockford to bring CASA to the children of Winnebago County.
-Today, 29 years later, CASA continues to support and advocate for children brought to the attention of the Abuse and Neglect Court Judges.
+Today, more than 30 years later, CASA continues to support and advocate for children brought to the attention of the Abuse and Neglect Court Judges.

 Winnebago County CASA is a nonprofit, volunteer organization that advocates for the best interests of children within the Juvenile Abuse and Neglect Court system.
 Its existence is based on the belief that every child has the right to thrive in a safe and permanent home.